Training quantum measurement devices to discriminate unknown non-orthogonal quantum states: Conclusions

 We have studied the proposed approach using numerical simulations.
 First, we have shown that our approach leads to values of the error probability that are very close to the optimum.
 This was done in the case of two 2-dimensional unknown non-orthogonal pure states, where the optimal value of the average error probability is given by the Helstrom bound.
 Since the training method requires the estimation of probabilities, the total ensemble is regarded as a resource.
 This is divided evenly throughout the iterations of the training method.
 We have shown that best results, that is, a value of the error probability closer to the Helstrom bound, can be obtained for a fixed total ensemble size by increasing the number of iterations.
 Thereafter, we have extended our result to the case of $d$ $d$-dimensional symmetric states for $d=3,4,5$, where our method also provides accurate results.
 However, to achieve a fixed accuracy as we increase the number of states and the dimension, its necessary to increase the ensemble size and, consequently, the number of iterations.
 To avoid this, we have reduced the dimension of the search space by assuming that the required measurement has some special property.
 In particular, we have assumed that the optimal measurement is an observable.
-Thereby, in the case of two non-orthogonal pure states we have achieved a considerable reduction by a factor $1/6$ in the ensemble size, which leads to a equal reduction in the number of iterations.
-Finally, we have applied the training procedure to the dephasing channel and shown that it is possible to achieve a value of the error probability close to the optimal one.
+Thereby, in the case of two non-orthogonal pure states we have achieved a considerable reduction by a factor $1/6$ in the ensemble size, which leads to an equal reduction in the number of iterations.
+Finally, we have applied the training procedure to the phase flip channel and shown that it is possible to achieve a value of the error probability close to the optimal one.
+Note that our proposal does not require data post-processing methods, such as maximum likelihood or Bayesian inference, which helps reduce computational cost and avoids exponential scaling of multipartite quantum states.